native-network/web-v1/README.md

 `buildComponent` takes 3 arguments:

 * `Component` - the component being rendered
-* `props` - the props needed for the component
+* `props` - the props object of the component
 * `render` - The Enzyme render method to use (defaults to `shallow`)

 `buildComponent` is exposed globally for the test suite, so it is not necessary to import into your test file.
+Because the `jsx` is defined in the test configuration, there's no need to import `React` into your unit tests.

-Sample Usage:
+#### Sample Usage:

 ```js